Last updated on April 2, 2026

 Flusterstorm

-Flusterstorm is a counterspell made to counter the storm mechanic, which can be also useful in other scenarios.
-When your opponent points 20+ copies of Grapeshot at you, you can Flusterstorm all of them with only 1 mana, producing 20+ copies of Flusterstorm and countering every single copy.
+Flusterstorm is a counterspell made to counter the storm mechanic, which can be useful in many scenarios.
+When your opponent points 20+ copies of Grapeshot at you, you can produce 20+ copies of Flusterstorm and counter every single copy.

 Force of Vigor